tk421isasith/ASCII-converter/README.md

-# ASCII-converter
+# K-periodic
-I wanted to figure out a program that converted text that was input into ASCII characters
+Some classmates and I wanted to test strings to see if they were k-periodic so we came up with this code.